VLOGroup/optox/README.md

 ## Concept
 Write an operator in `C++/CUDA` and generate wrappers to different languages such as `Python` and machine learning libraries such as `Tensorflow` or `Pytorch`.

-`optox` provides a tensor interface to ease data transfer between host tensors `optox::HTensor` and device tensors `optox::DTensor` or any floating type and number of dimensions.
+`optox` provides a tensor interface to ease data transfer between host tensors `optox::HTensor` and device tensors `optox::DTensor` of any floating type and number of dimensions.
 Using this interface, an operator is only written once in `C++/CUDA` and wrappers for `Python`, `Tensorflow 2.x` and `Pytorch` expose the functionality to a higher level application (e.g. iterative reconstruction, custom deep learning reconstruction, ...).

 ## Overview